phernama21/bicycle-shop/README.md

 ### Frontend
 - `tailwind` - For UI design
 - `lucide-react` - Purpose/functionality
-> I decided to use Tailwid over Bootstrap even when I never used it before because of the templates and ui-kits provided by it.
+> I decided to use Tailwid over Bootstrap even when I never used it before because of the templates and ui-kits provided.

 ## 🔄 8.
 Git Management